 - Do not change directories after running the install script.
 The following steps are performed in your current directory, not under the version-specific directory.

-You cannot change networking for System services after running the setup script or after starting
+You cannot change networking for system services after running the setup script or after starting HCI.service using systemd.

 You can change these networking settings for each service in your product:

 - The network to listen on for incoming traffic, either internal or external.

 You configure networking for system services in this step, before running the product startup scripts.
 You configure networking for HCI services later during Deploy the System step.
 For more information, refer to the HCI Install Guide included with your installation.

 On the server or virtual machine that will be the Pentaho Worker Nodes product on an HCI instance, open the /<hci-installation-directory>/config/network.config file in a text editor.The file contains two types of lines for each service: